acristofari/asa-bcp/matlab_mex/README.md

 2. In Matlab, run `make.m` to build the MEX file.

-3. See the file `../matlab/usage.txt` to know how to call ASA-BCP in Matlab, change algorithm parameters and get output values.
+3. See the file `../matlab/usage.txt` to know how to call ASA-BCP from Matlab, change algorithm parameters and get output values.

 4. Copy the files `main.m` and `problem.m` from `../matlab` to the current